sydfabb25/sydfabb25.github.io/items/experience_3.md

 User Experience Design
 ---

 ### The "Meditation Site" Project
+#### My Angle

+I wanted to create the structure for a site that allows users to easily navigate their way through content about meditation.
+With the help of multiple user studies, I was able to design a site that was easy for users to understand, and contained much content on the topic.

 Task: create a site where users can learn anything they may need to know about meditation.